FrancescoL03/TableManager/README.md

 ## Future improvements

 These are some features that could be implemented in the future:
--A counter that shows how many tables are occupied and how many are free -A button to reset/clear all the tables
+- A counter that shows how many tables are occupied and how many are free
+- A button to reset/clear all the tables
--A cleaner and smoother UI layout
+- A cleaner and smoother UI layout

 ---

 ## Tecnologies used

--Java 23
+- Java 23
--Java Swing
+- Java Swing
--IntelliJ IDEA
+- IntelliJ IDEA

 ---